-Khush mahal or Sitabh Khan Mahal is another structure in the fort.
+The Khush Mahal or Sitabh Khan Mahal is another structure in the fort.
 It is a huge hall that houses some of the idols excavated from the surrounding area.
-Most of the idols are just lying around and there is no documentation on them.
+Most of the idols are just lying around.
+There is no documentation on them.
 The huge recessed arched gateways are typical of the early Indo-Islamic architecture.
 The arches also support the inner walls of this hall.
 The ground has a rectangular dip that I could not understand.
 The legend is that Sitabh khan built it.
 He was a Hindu, named Sitapati and was the gatekeeper of Kakatiyas.
 He converted to Islam after Zauna Khan’s invasion and ruled on his behalf from here.

-Between the Ekshila and Khush Mahal, stop by to look at the hand embroiders who are doing needlework on the sarees, mostly salma-sitara work typical of Mughal times.
+Between the Ekshila and Khush Mahal, stop by to look at the hand-embroiders who are doing needlework on the sarees.
+Mostly Salma-Sitara’s work is typical of Mughal times.

 Ramparts of Warangal Fort

-As you walk around the roads within the Warangal Fort limits, you can see the ramparts popping out from here and there.
-Somewhere there is a small gateway, somewhere a piece of wall and somewhere just some small building.
+As you walk around the roads within the campus, you can see the ramparts popping out from here and there.
+Somewhere there is a small gateway.
+Somewhere a piece of wall and somewhere just some small building.
 There is a mud fort on top of another hill that we could not go to.
-Before the Kakatiya’s, the Jains dominated this area and you do see their influence here and there.
+Before the Kakatiya, the Jains dominated this area.
+You do see their influence here and there.

 3 Types of Forts

-- Giri Durg or the forts built on the hills that provide a distant view for protection.
+- Giri Durg or the forts built on the hills provide a distant view for the purpose of protection.

 - Jal Durga or Water forts where the fort is surrounded by the water.
-Either as a natural body or through dug out moats that are filled with water.
-And a passage through a wooden plank that is thrown over the moat for passage.
+Either as a natural body or through dugout moats that are filled with water.
+And passage through a wooden plank that is thrown over the moat for passage.

 Warangal Fort – 3 Layers of Fortifications

-Warangal Fort has none of these protections.
-It is not on a Hill, does not have water around it and is not situated inside a forest.
+This fort has none of these protections.
+It is not on a hill.
+Does not have water around it and is not situated in a forest.
 Hence the builders of this fort made the three layers of fortifications by building mud forts and moats around them, with 4 entrances in 4 cardinal directions.

-Zauna Khan or more popularly known as Mohamed bin Tughlaq, son of Ghiasuddin Tuglaq, the then ruler of Delhi Sultanate attacked the Warangal Fort in mid 14th century.
+Zauna Khan or more popularly known as Mohamed bin Tughlaq, son of Ghiasuddin Tuglaq, the then ruler of Delhi Sultanate attacked the fort in the mid-14th century.
 And destroyed all the temples.
-He captured the Kakatiya king and took him to Delhi, but king died on the way.
-Some believe that the king was murdered and some believe that he committed suicide.
-Whatever it was, it meant the end of the glorious period of the Kakatiya’s.
+He captured the Kakatiya king and took him to Delhi.
+But the King died on the way.
+Some believe that the king was murdered.
+And some believe that he committed suicide.
+Whatever it was, it meant the end of the glorious period of the Kakatiya.